top of page

 Here’s what you should know about galvanized piping, how to spot issues, and the best ways to repair or replace it before it causes bigger damage.

 Galvanized pipes are steel pipes coated in a thin layer of zinc to prevent rusting.
-Over time, that zinc coating wears away, and the steel underneath begins to corrode from the inside out.
-The result?
-Rust buildup, restricted water flow, and eventual leaks.
+Over time, that zinc coating wears away.
+As a result, the steel underneath begins to corrode from the inside out.
+This leads to rust buildup, restricted water flow, and eventual leaks.

 You may notice problems gradually, but these are the telltale signs your piping is nearing the end of its life: